Review: Mazda CX-30 (2019)

 Mazda claims that four full-sized passengers can comfortably fit in the CX-30, while 430 litres of luggage space puts it on a par with the Nissan Qashqai.

-The Mazda CX-30 is on sale around the world from late 2019.
+The Mazda CX-30 is on sale now with deliveries from early 2020.